 Using carbon based filters that are 8 times more efficient than any other pitcher filter on the market, it can remove over 75 contaminants.

-Though my recommendation is to go with this filter over the Royal Berkey, there are some factors that might not work for some people.
+Though my recommendation is to go with the Aquasana filter over the Royal Berkey, there are some factors that might not work for some people.

 The last downside is the cost.
 Though it costs far less to buy the filter outright than the Royal Berkey, you will need to be buying replacement filters more often.
 Every 3 to 6 months depending on your water usage.
 The ongoing costs will come to around $30 per year.